Dreams and dream analysis

 To understand a particular dream is to understand the dreamer.
-Each is as unique to the dreamer as a fingerprint or birthmark and each one is an internal ‘poem’ reflecting character, conflicts, defenses and aspirations, as well as the life and times of its creator.
-The dream and the dreamer have a reciprocal relationship.
-The better one understands the person, the better one can understand the dream and vice versa.
+Each is as unique to the dreamer as a fingerprint or birthmark; each one is akin to an internal ‘poem’ reflecting character, conflicts, defenses, secret aspirations, and key life events of its creator.
+That is why so-called ‘dream books’ which try to correlate a particular dream image with a specific meaning are so unsatisfying.

 The person who never dreams

 Many contemporary analysts appreciate that dream life is the adult’s playground; a kind of controlled Marti-Gras where multiple emotional solutions to the problems of living are given expression.
 However, there are individuals whose struggle with their unconscious conflicts is so severe that they dare not ‘play’ for fear of where they might wander and what they might remember or feel, even represented in the disguised form of the dream.
 Psychoanalytic treatment can break up this psychic paralysis, restore an ongoing ability to dream and thus the search for adaptive solutions in waking life.

 The person who feels exhausted or frightened by dreams